rbrishi/Rishabh-Bajpai---Frontend-Developer/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # SpaceX Info Project

 Excited to share my recent ReactJS project SpaceX Info!
-I'm thrilled to showcase my latest ReactJS project that I've been working on for the past few days. 🎉 The goal was to create a dynamic and user-friendly web application.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). 🎉 The goal was to create a dynamic and user-friendly web application.

 ## Tech Stack